elenkaranikola/internet-and-applications/README.md

 1. The articles are downloaded from: [www.semanticscholar.org](https://www.semanticscholar.org/cord19).
 2. We will create the Database ER-diagram and the Database with MySQLWorkbench and the program that will insert our data into our database.
 3. We also created a program tha produces a bar diagram presenting the articles published per month, by "PLoS One" magazine.
+4. We added a javascript file that fetches the 10 top countries with the most publishes.
+5. Furthermore we inserted a search bar that brings back all the titles from the articles produced by an organization.

+### We expanded our project by adding an independent java service
+6. We created a java application in eclipse.
+7. For the needs of this service we added a user table in ou database that savs the first and last name of our users.
+8. Through the application you can see all the users added, add a new user and search for the articles produced by an organization.

 ## [Requirements](requirements.txt)
+### For the first project:
 - mysql 8.0.19
 - mysql_connector 2.2.9
 - numpy 1.17.4
 - pandas 0.25.3

+### For the second project:
+- eclipse IDE
+- mysql 8.0.19
+- jsp 2.2
+- apache tomcat 8.5
+- jdk 1.8
+- jstl 1.2.1
+- Servlet API 2.5

 ## Installation
-1. First of all we initialize a mysql database, in our project we used [MySQLWorkbenc](https://www.mysql.com/products/workbench/)
+1. First of all we initialize a mysql database, in our project we used [MySQLWorkbench](https://www.mysql.com/products/workbench/)
 2. Then, connect to your database using your crendentials and run the following inside mysql command prompt:
    1. [create-tables.sql](database-configuration/create-tables.sql): to create the database.